Natural Bait or Artificial Bait: Pros and Cons

 Advantages of Natural Bait

-• Wide availability: In many areas, natural bait can be collected directly from the fishing habitat.
+• Wide Availability: In many locations, natural bait can be collected directly from the fishing environment, making it accessible and convenient.

 Disadvantages of Natural Bait

-• Cost and availability: If not self-collected, it can be expensive and hard to find seasonally.
+• Cost and Availability: If you don’t collect it yourself, natural bait can be expensive and may be difficult to find during certain seasons.

 Sport Fishing A Complete Guide artificial bait